Foxirion/RealityMod/README.md

 ## ℹ️ About

 RealityMod is a Minecraft mod designed to immerse players in a more realistic gaming experience.
-By introducing elements inspired by real life, we aim to add depth and authenticity to your adventures, all while maintaining the classic Minecraft feel
+By introducing elements inspired by real life, we aim to add depth and authenticity to your adventures, all while maintaining the classic Minecraft feel.

 ## ✨ Features